 How we make our burger patties: Step by Step

 - Start with medium(80/20) ground beef

-- Lay out enough wax paper squares for the amount of patties you are planning on making
+- Lay out enough wax paper squares for the number of patties you are planning on making

-- Place a wax paper sheet on food scale
+- Place a wax paper sheet on a food scale

 - Weigh out the desired amount of ground beef (4-5 ounces is a good amount)